purechromas/AtomHabitsDRFApi/README.md

     cd atomic-habit-api
     ```

+2. **Create a Virtual Environment**: Before configuring the environment, it's a good practice to create a virtual environment using tools like Poetry or venv to isolate your project dependencies.

-2. **Configure Your Environment**: Create a `.env` file by copying the provided `.env-example`.
+3. **Configure Your Environment**: Create a `.env` file by copying the provided `.env-example`.
 This file should contain sensitive information such as database settings, email configurations, and any required API keys.

     ```bash
     .env-example -> .env